Engomi

 Engomi (Έγκωμη Engomi or Enkomi) is a suburb and municipality of the Cypriot capital Nicosia.
 In 2011, it had a population of 18,010.
-Of these, 14,254 were citizens of Cyprus.
+Of these, 14,254 were Cypriot citizens.

 It is a mainly residential neighbourhood with many large villas.
 It also includes a very important annexe to the powerful Monastery of Our Lady Eleousa.
 The University of Nicosia is also located within the municipality and thus is home to a large student population.

 Engomi has a large diplomatic presence.
 The embassies of Egypt, France, the United States and Russia are located in the neighborhood.